KimDebroye/N3DS-Cheat-Codes/README.md

   - `No Hat`
     - *Doesn't require max (1110) lives.*
   - `Half Sized Mario/Luigi`
     - *When in level.
-Does not affect hitbox.
-Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Does not affect hitbox.<br />Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
   - `Double Sized Mario/Luigi`
     - *When in level.
-Does not affect hitbox.
-Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Does not affect hitbox.<br />Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
   - `Invisible Mario/Luigi`
     - *When in level.
-Does not affect hitbox.
-Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
+Does not affect hitbox.<br />Turn off when Mega Mario/Luigi PowerUp wears off in order to unfreeze game.*
 > Instant PowerUps
 > ----------------------------------
   - `(L+Down) Small Mario/Luigi`